Akshay10258/BeMyPG/README.md

 - Review and respond to visitor requests
 - Accept or reject reservation requests
 - View user reviews about their property
+- Auto marking PG in the map (pg adress -> coordinates using 3rd party api -> viewed on map)
 ### General Features
 - Responsive, modern UI design that works across devices
 - Real-time updates for availability and booking status
 - Interactive FAQ section
 - User profile management
+- Location on Map - direct auto mapping of pg address.

 ## Technology Stack